ejstover/GreatMigration/README.md

 ## Overview

-GreatMigration helps move Cisco switch configurations into the Juniper Mist cloud.
-It converts legacy configs, maps hardware and port profiles, and can test or push the resulting payloads.
-The interface is split into dedicated pages so each task is focused and easy to repeat.
+GreatMigration is a suite network automation tools to help teams move quickly to Juniper Mist.
+It was inspired by [Switch Configuration Converter](https://github.com/Mist-Automation-Programmability/mist_switch_converter).
+The major difference being this project creates a JSON paylod to configure indvidual ports vs. creating a template per switch.
+It works well for teams that are focused on deploying a single switch template.
+Currently the suite include hardware conversion and configuration conversion.
+Both tools are rule based conversion utilites that evaluate inputs and produce outputs that teams can use manually or push via the API.

 ## Setup